Effect of Conocarpus biochar on some physical and mechanical properties of calcareous soil under corn cultivation

 Authors

-1 Department of Soil Science and Engineering, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran.
+1 Associate Professor, Department of Soil Science and Engineering, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran

-2 PhD student of Soil Fertility Management and Biotechnology, Faculty of Agriculture, Khuzestan University of Agriculture and Natural Resources, Mollasani, Iran.
+2 Ph.D.
+Student, Department of Soil Science and Engineering, Faculty of Agriculture, Khuzestan University of Agriculture and Natural Resources, Mollasani, Iran

-3 Professor of Soil Science and Engineering, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran.
+3 Professor, Department of Soil Science and Engineering, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran

 4 Associate Professor, Department of Production Engineering and Plant Genetic, Faculty of Agriculture, Shahid Chamran University of Ahvaz, Ahvaz, Iran